Bald Eagle Nests

 National Symbol | Laws Protecting Eagles | Diseases | Dangers | AEF & Eagles | Overview

-[/av_textblock] [av_textblock size=” font_color=” color=” custom_class=”] [/av_textblock] [av_toggle_container initial=’0′ mode=’accordion’ sort=” custom_class=”] [av_toggle title=’What is the size of a Bald Eagle nest?’ tags=”] Most nests are about 6 feet across at the top, and with two adult eagles and one, two, or sometimes three young in the nest, it can get pretty crowded.
+Most nests are about 6 feet across at the top, if not larger.
+With two adult eagles and one, two, or sometimes three young in the nest, it can get pretty crowded.
 Especially when you consider that as the nestlings approach fledging age, their wingspan is six feet or more, taking up most of the nest.
 Nests can get very deep—one was recorded in Florida that was 22 feet deep!—because most pairs add sticks to the same nest each year, and use them for many years.

-[/av_toggle] [av_toggle title=’Where do bald eagles build their nests?’ tags=”] Given the option, Bald Eagles will choose a ‘super-canopy’—one rising above the rest—tree with sturdy limbs and a commanding view of the surrounding terrain, which is also always very near to water.
+Given the option, Bald Eagles will choose a ‘super-canopy’—one rising above the rest—tree with sturdy limbs and a commanding view of the surrounding terrain, which is also always very near to water.
 Typical nest heights are 50-125 feet high.
-Eagles that live in the extreme North, where trees large enough to accommodate an eagle nest are very rare, may build their nest on the ground.
-This is not an optimal location.
-On the Channel Islands, where large trees are also very scarce, Bald Eagles have built their nests on cliffs. – PN, and others.
+On the Channel Islands, where large trees are also very scarce, Bald Eagles have built their nests on cliffs.

-[/av_toggle] [av_toggle title=’why do Bald Eagles bring springs of greenery to their nests throughout spring and summer?’ tags=”] Although no one knows for sure, some ideas by scientists are:
+Why do Bald Eagles bring greenery to their nests throughout spring and summer?

 - these may serve as an insect repellent